1hAck-0/1hAckOGFN-Lua-Engine/README.md

 ### Summary

 To summarize, the newly introduced "Lua Engine" enables users to develop their own features for the tool.
-Furthermore, we will soon launch an "Online Script Explorer," which will allow users to publish and share their scripts.
+Furthermore, we will soon launch an "Script Browser," which will allow users to publish and share their scripts.
 This feature is slated for release in the coming days or weeks.

 ## Getting Started